 Traffic Violations

-In all instances, you should obey the law to the best of your capacity and traffic violations are no different.
-Seldom are we ever working a case that is so important as to jeopardize the general public due to careless or reckless driving and the flagrant disregard for traffic laws.
-If you have an accident because of negligent acts committed during an investigation your client will be held liable as well; this is not good for positive word of mouth advertising.
+In all instances, you should obey the law to the best of your capacity.
+Traffic violations are no different.
+Seldom are we ever working a case that is so important as to jeopardize the general public due to reckless driving and flagrant disregard for traffic laws.
+If you have an accident because of negligent acts committed during an investigation, your client will be held liable as well.
+This is not good for positive word of mouth advertising.

 Trespassing

 A stationary technical surveillance platform should never be placed on the subject’s private property.
 Nor should an investigator enter posted private property or attempt to utilize a right of way to access a better vantage point of the subject’s property.
-Right of ways are legal property agreements between two parties and the fact that a right of way exists on the subject’s property does not make it a public thoroughfare.
+Right of ways are legal property agreements between two parties.
+The fact that a right of way exists on the subject’s property does not make it a public thoroughfare.

 Roping and Entrapment

-Roping is the obtaining of information from another person by means of legal deception.
-For instance, a private investigator acting drunk in a lounge in order to gain the confidence of a drinking buddy is “roping that person.”
+Roping is obtaining information from another person by means of legal deception.
+For instance, a private investigator acting drunk in a lounge in order to gain the confidence of a drinking buddy is “roping” that person.

 Roping, however, can also lead into nefarious acts such as dropping a bunch of loose change on a subject’s porch in order to videotape him bending over to pick the coins up during a disability assignment.

-Roping is, in many instances, very obvious to a judge and jury and should never be attempted as it could cause your client exorbitant amounts of money in civil suit damages.
-Roping is synonymous with pretexting and the investigator should be mindful that the things he does or says may very well come out in a courtroom.
+Roping is, in many instances, utterly transparent to a judge and jury and should never be attempted, as it could cause your client exorbitant amounts of money in civil suit damages.
+Roping is synonymous with pretexting, and the investigator should be mindful that the things he does or says may very well come out in a courtroom.

 Entrapment is creating a condition in which the target of an investigation is required to perform a certain action.
-Letting the air out of a target’s tires in order to obtain photographs of his ability to change a tire is entrapment because the subject is required to change the tire in order to use his vehicle.
+Letting the air out of a target’s tires in order to obtain photographs of him changing a tire is entrapment, because the subject wouldn’t be attempting to change the tire if you hadn’t sabotaged it.

-In order to obtain evidence by means of pretending to be an accomplice in this situation you must be absolutely sure of the following precepts:
+In order to obtain evidence by means of pretending to be an accomplice, you must be absolutely sure of the following precepts:

 Invasion of Privacy

 “Invasion of Privacy” deals with the area of expected privacy by an individual.
 Any evidence obtained in violation of an individual’s privacy will not be admissible in a court of law.
 Privacy is “the condition or state of being free from public attention to intrusion into or interference with one’s acts or decisions.”
-(Black’s Law Dictionary.)
-Therefore, surveillance in a public place is not private and there is no reasonable expectation of privacy in a public place.
-Determining whether the law protects your privacy requires knowledge of the law and it is often a question of what society deems is reasonable.
+(Black’s Law Dictionary) Therefore, surveillance in a public place is not private, and there is no reasonable expectation of privacy in a public place.
+Determining whether the law protects your privacy requires knowledge of the law.
+It is often a question of what society deems is reasonable.

 Surveillance in areas such as bathrooms, locker rooms, changing/dressing rooms, bedrooms and other areas where a person should expect a high level of personal privacy is off limits.